 CloudHQ, a hyperscale data center developer and operator in the United States and Europe, through its subsidiary CloudHQ UK Limited, is in the process of developing an 81-megawatt, 831k sqft (77.2k sqm), hyperscale data center campus around Didcot, England, a town located ~60 miles (~97 kilometers) west of Central London.
 At full build-out, CloudHQ’s Didcot data center campus will represent a total capital investment of ~£700m.

 Originally submitted for planning approval in September 2018 and granted conditional planning permission in June 2019, CloudHQ’s inaugural European data center has faced a number of timeline setbacks.
 Indeed, as of November 2021, required remedial works for the development site were only partially discharged – with CloudHQ requiring a full discharge in order to commence the construction phase of its data center facilities.

-With this background, Dgtl Infra reviews the details of CloudHQ’s sizeable data center development outside of London, UK and analyzes the site enablement works which are delaying construction of the campus.
+With this background, Dgtl Infra reviews the details of CloudHQ’s sizable data center development outside of London, UK and analyzes the site enablement works which are delaying construction of the campus.